All Episodes

 We did, in fact, we were the first to report that there was a FISA warrant issued for the Trump campaign, Carter Page, Trump associate, but that got them into the emails of everybody, pretty much.

-They never told the judge that Hillary paid for the information, which brought up the bulk of information, which was the bulk of the information in the applications and the renewals, or that Rod Rosenstein, you know, was part of at least the at least the reauthorization of one, if not two of those of those Pfizer warrants.
+You know, we did learn that a FISA judge and FISA applications on four separate occasions, they never told the judge that Hillary paid for the information, which brought up the bulk of information, which was the bulk of the information in the applications and the renewals, or that Rod Rosenstein, you know, was part of at least the reauthorization of one, if not two, of those FISA warrants.

 And then he appointed Robert Mueller.

-There's so much when we, of course, we're digging deep into the team that Robert Mueller put in, this is all stuff ignored by the mainstream media.
+There's so much when we, of course, we're digging deep into the team that Robert Mueller put in.

-When Juanita Broderick makes that statement, or Paula Jones' story about being ushered into a hotel room where Bill Clinton propositions her and exposes himself, which by the way sounds eerily like Harvey Weinstein and his MO was one article I read today pointed out.
+But how do you ignore an allegation of rape all up to and including through the 2016 election when Juanita Broderick makes that statement or Paula Jones' story about being ushered into a hotel room where Bill Clinton propositions her and exposes himself, which, by the way, sounds eerily like Harvey Weinstein and his M.O. was one article I read today pointed out.

 The Weekly Standard actually pointed this out.

-Or that the groping, grabbing, fondling, and touching of Kathleen Willie.
+Or that the groping, grabbing, fondling, and touching of Kathleen Willey, and while Monica Lewinsky might have been consensual, that's fine.

-No one's saying that was not what Ken Starr was delving into.
+No one's saying, that was not what Ken Starr was delving into.

-But anyways, and you know, in this day and age of me too, I would think that in 2016 that women would have been concerned about what Paula alleged and what Kathleen alleged and what Juanita Broderick alleged,
+But, anyways, and, you know, in this day and age of Me Too, I would think that in 2016 that women would have been concerned about what Paula alleged and what Kathleen alleged and what Juanita Broderick alleged.

 She wasn't asked about these issues.